leonkansh/merge_practice/README.md

 - it makes programmers collaborating online
 - and editing the same repo at the same time

-# Is Ian coming?
+# Ian Says...
-- remove it when Ian arrives :)
+- R is also fun
+- it makes data wrangling and processing
+- easy and cool